pranitmhaske/ecommerce-data-platform-glue/documentation/04_glue_components_used.md

-# Glue Components Used (Enterprise-Grade)
+# Glue Components Used

-This section documents all AWS Glue–related components actually used in the pipeline, why they were chosen, and how they fit into a real enterprise data platform.
+This section documents all AWS Glue–related components actually used in the pipeline and why they were chosen.
-No over-claims and no unused features.

 ---